Can Medical Marijuana Treat Thyroid Conditions?

 - A non-functioning thyroid gland: Sometimes, the thyroid gland doesn’t work correctly from birth.
-This affects around 1 in 4,000 newborns and if left untreated, the child could have both physical and mental issues in the future.
+This affects around 1 in 4,000 newborns, and if left untreated, the child could have both physical and mental issues in the future.
 Every newborn is given a blood test in the hospital after birth to check their thyroid function.

 Common Symptoms of Thyroid Conditions

-While marijuana has not shown to cure thyroid issues, it can help manage symptoms caused by the different thyroid conditions.
-There are a variety of symptoms one could experience if you have a thyroid disease and symptoms of a thyroid condition are often similar to the signs of other medical conditions.
+While marijuana has not been shown to cure thyroid issues, it can help manage symptoms caused by different thyroid conditions.
+There are a variety of symptoms one could experience if you have a thyroid disease, and symptoms of a thyroid condition are often similar to the signs of other medical conditions.
 This can make it difficult to determine if the symptoms are related to a thyroid issue or something else.